benjaminlynch010/weekend-query-salary-calculator/README.md

-# Project Name
+# Salary Calculator

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

-## Description
+## Problems

-Problems:

-how to create & style a table
+- how to create & style a table
   - looked up HTML formatting and made a reference cheatsheet
   - css ????